RiceComp427-Staff/electionguard-edu-resources/README.md

 you'll see:

 - `voting-crypto.key` and `voting-crypto.pdf`: Apple Keynote slide deck (and PDF) that corresponds to an 80-ish minute lecture on the "modern cryptography" used by end-to-end cryptographic voting systems.
+If you want to use these slides with Keynote, you'll need to install the [Roboto font family](https://fonts.google.com/specimen/Roboto) (used everywhere) and [Hack](https://sourcefoundry.org/hack/) (used for code).
+All freely available.

 - `handout-kotlin.tex` and `handout-python.tex`: front-ends that build the student PDF handout, suitably customized to match the Kotlin or Python3 codebases in which they'll be working.